Here is an ultimate list of things to know before starting a blog in 2021.

 According to this report, only 1 in 12 businesses succeed.

 Now, that’s a report for “businesses”.
 The worse news is, there are more blogs in almost every industry, than there are actual “businesses”.
 Hence, the success rate for “blogs” gets even thinner.

 The good news?
 It’s just as easy for you to succeed only if you pay attention to the details right from day 1.
 Or, minute 1 of your “I’ll be a blogger” decision.

 Let’s get started.

-Things to Know Before Starting a Blog
+Things to Know Before Starting a Blog in 2021

 1. Pick an easy, short, memorable domain name

 I’m sure I’m beating a dead horse here.
 Almost every article on the web on this topic has this listed.

 However, it’s without doubt one of the first, as well as most important aspects of your blogging career.